Except as otherwise noted in these rules, the rules of the NFHS (high school) shall be in effect.

 Personal fouls will be recorded for all leagues.
 Players will foul-out after being awarded their 5th personal foul.
 All technical fouls will be recorded as personal fouls.

-A team begins shooting single bonus (β€œone-and-one”) on all common fouls on the seventh team foul, and two foul shots on all common fouls on the tenth (10) team foul of each half and will continue to shoot two (2) fouls shots on any subsequent common fouls.
-If a technical foul happens to be the tenth team foul, the team will shoot the two (2) free throws for the technical and receive the ball, however they will not receive the bonus free throws.
+A team begins shooting double bonus on all common fouls on the fifth team foul in each quarter.
+If a technical foul happens to be the fifth team foul, the team will shoot the two (2) free throws for the technical and receive the ball, however they will not receive the bonus free throws.
 All shooting fouls are two (2) shot fouls unless the shooter is attempting a 3 point shot.
 Then they will receive three (3) shots.
 If a foul is an intentional foul the player will receive two (2) shots and possession of the ball.

 Technical Fouls

 Any individual that is assessed two technical fouls will result in being ejected from the game.
 (Depending on the severity of the technical foul a player can be ejected after being assessed 1 technical under the discretion of the referee.).
-An ejection during a playoff game is an ejection for all remaining playoff games!

 All technical fouls result in two (2) free throws and ball possession.